Solar Panels in Exeter, Devon

 Population and housing data: ONS Census 2021.

 Exeter is a city in Devon with a population of 130,420 (ONS Census 2021).
 The postcode area for Exeter is EX1.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,248 kWh per year (1062 kWh/kWp).
-Devon ranks #2 in the UK for solar yield, making Exeter an excellent location for solar panels.
+Devon ranks #2 in the UK for solar yield, which puts Exeter among the better places in the country to fit panels.

 Save on Electricity Bills